CityOfNewYork/nyco-wp-boilerplate/README.md

 execute it when the image is built.

 Generate your [Salts](https://api.wordpress.org/secret-key/1.1/salt/) and place them in the `wp-config.php` file.
-Move the configuration file to the Wordpress directory (by default `./wp`).
+Move the configuration file to the WordPress directory (by default `./wp`).

 If you are working behind a proxy, uncomment lines in the main `Dockerfile` and